aksmiyazaki/challenge-event-processor/README.md

 There's a lot, but I wanted to deliver this on one week.
 The first thing is I would refactor the code and inject dependencies in both Producer and Consumer boilerplates to avoid having to patch so many stuff in tests.

+Another thing that could be improved is the base docker images.
+I would use an Alpine or Slim distro installing stuff that is required, but opted to simplify this and use a bigger, more complete, image to avoid headaches.

 The other point of improvement that I see is that the event_processor could be replaced by a Kafka Streams app.
 Considering that you want to have a low latency in the platform, Java or Scala are more performant than Python.
 I know